 Full sun to part shade.

-Cold tolerance varies with cultivar, with some hardy to -15°F (-26°C).
+Cold tolerance varies with cultivar, with some hardy to -26°C (-15°F).
 Japanese boxwood is less cold hardy but better adapted to hot summer climates.

-Topdress the root zone with a balanced organic fertilizer in spring, and keep plants mulched year round to protect the plants’ shallow roots.
+Topdress the root zone with a balanced organic fertiliser in spring, and keep plants mulched year round to protect the plants’ shallow roots.

 Sow and Plant

-Set out purchased plants from spring through early summer.
+Set out purchased plants in autumn or spring, as long as your soil is not frozen.
 Water regularly, and cover the root zone with an organic mulch to keep the soil moist at all times.
-Spacing varies with the type grown, because boxwoods vary in size from 12 inches (30 cm) to 16 feet 4 inches (5m) tall.
-Allow at least 3 feet 3 inches (1m) between plants of most boxwood species, unless grown as a hedge, when they can be planted as close as 12 inches (30cm) apart.
+Spacing varies with the type grown, because boxwoods vary in size from 30 cm (12 inches) to 5m (16 feet 4 inches) tall.
+Allow at least 1m (3 feet 3 inches) between plants of most boxwood species, unless grown as a hedge, when they can be planted as close as 30cm (12 inches) apart.
 Check plant tags for a plant’s mature width.
 Only very dwarf butterfly bushes can be grown in containers.